tonytw1/nominatim-ac/README.md

 ### Background

 Many existing location lookup services resolve to a point location only.
-The Google Maps geocoding service does provide some context information, but lacks ids which can be advertised and referred back to at a later date (update - no longer true).
+The Google Maps geocoding service provided some context information, but lacked persistant ids which can be advertised and referred back to at a later date

-Some services such as Twitter and Instagram expose their own in-house ids for locations.
+(it now does).

-The data sets which these ids refer to aren't available to 3rd party developers.
+Some services such as Twitter and Instagram exposed their own in-house location ids but data ids referred to wasn't available to 3rd party developers.

 OSM does provide publicly accessible ids for locations.
 Resolving the fairly basic OSM schema into a hierarchy is a fairly complicated task.